Associations and institutions are welcome to apply to become members of the ALCC.

 Copyright licences are the most common way rights to use copyright-protected material is given.

 Copyright licensing is one way to use material without infringing.
+If you want to use material that is owned by someone else you usually need permission.
+In copyright law, permission is often issued as a licence.
 Licensing is a common way for copyright owners to grant permission to others to use their copyright material on specified terms.
-If you want to use material that is owned by someone else you usually need permission.
-In copyright law permission is often issued as a licence.

 Licences

-Sources of licences
+Types of copyright licences

 There are a number of types of licences you can secure to allow reuse of copyright-protected material, including: